AAS 100. Introduction to African American and African Studies. (3 h)

 Offered by members of the African American Studies faculty on a topic of their choice.
 May be repeated for credit if topic varies.

-Reading in an area of African American Studies not otherwise available.
-A maximum of 3 hours may apply to the African American Studies major or minor.
+Reading in an area of African American and African Studies not otherwise available.
+A maximum of 3 hours may apply to the African American and African Studies major or minor.
 By prearrangement.
 May be repeated for credit.

 Capstone seminar for African American Studies majors to develop original research projects engaging key theoretical, methodological, and conceptual issues in the discipline.